JCMSK/2022_JCW/README.md

 ### Public transportation
 - Public transportation in The Netherlands is very reliable
 - If you travel nationally, you can schedule your trip at [ns.nl](https://www.ns.nl/en)
-- If you travel internationally (e.g. from Brussels airport), you can schedule your trip at [nsinternational.com](https://www.nsinternational.com/en)
+- If you travel internationally (e.g. from/to Brussels airport), you can schedule your trip at [nsinternational.com](https://www.nsinternational.com/en)
 - Recommendations:
   - At Amsterdam Schipol International Airport, train tracks are at the airport hall.
 You do *not* need to leave the airport building.
 Buy the ticket in the hall, go downstairs to the tracks, and enjoy the trip!
     ![](./figures/schipol_trains.png)